nielsbasjes/modbus-website/content/schema/specification/_index.md

 - `hexstring(<registers>)` --> String
   - Convert the provided bytes into a HEX string (i.e. "0xAB 0xCD")
 - `concat(<string> [, <string>]* )` --> String
   - Concatenate the comma separated list of Strings into 1 final string.
-The provided string values can also be field names and numerical values which are converted into a string before concatenation.
+The provided string values can also be field names, numerical values or boolean values which are converted into a string before concatenation.

 ### Numbers
 - `ieee754_32(<2 registers>)` --> Floating point number